naragurgel/serenity_oils_aroma/README.md

 # Deployment
 ## Prerequisits

-To run this project, you need a ElephantSQL & AWS Amazon account:
+To run this project, you need a ElephantSQL, AWS Amazon, Stripe and Gmail account:

 **ElephantSQL Set Up Account:**
 1. Start by visiting the ElephantSQL website at https://www.elephantsql.com/.